tanmaimukku/Leetcode-Notes/README.md

 1. **Mark node as visited**: When **enqueued** (immediately after adding to the queue).
 2. **Why?**: BFS processes nodes level by level, so marking when enqueuing prevents revisiting and ensures the shortest path is maintained.
 3. **No additional visited check**: Since nodes are marked visited when enqueued, they won’t be added to the queue again, making an additional check after dequeuing unnecessary.
+4. <span style="color: rgb(38, 38, 38)">By the way, normally for BFS, the main space complexity lies in the process rather than the initialization.
+For instance, for a BFS traversal in a tree, at any given moment, the queue would hold no more than 2 levels of tree nodes.
+Therefore, the space complexity of BFS traversal in a tree would depend on the</span>***<span>width</span>***<span style="color: rgb(38, 38, 38)">of the input tree.</span>

 #### **Key Points**: